 Dividing your plant is definitely the easiest way of turning one plant into two or more.
 You can do this at any time, but the perfect opportunity is when it’s time to re-pot since you’re going to be disturbing the plant anyway.
 It is best to do this during, or just before the start of the growing season in spring.
 At this time, the disturbance will have less effect on the plant.

-Cuttings
+Stem Cuttings

-ZZ plants can be grown from cuttings as well.
+ZZ plants can be grown from stem cutting as well.
 If you’re looking to make many new plants from just a single specimen, this is the best way to go.
-There is a downside, however, and that is the slow rate at which these plants grow.
-It can take as long as a year for your cuttings to root, so think of this as a long-term project.
+There is a downside, however, and that is the slow rate at which these indoor plants grow.

 Before we get started, It is important to note that ‘stems’ of the ZZ plant are, in fact, rachises of compound leaves.
 Understandably, this might be a little confusing if you’re not familiar with botanical terms but it is really quite straightforward.
-In the case of a ZZ plant with a single stalk, what you see growing from the soil is in fact a leaf, consisting of a rachis and its leaflets.

 Leaf Cuttings

-A popular method of propagating new ZZ plants is to take leaf cuttings.
-Use a very sharp, and clean implement like a knife to cut the leaf just above the soil surface in your pot.
 Set the cutting in a container with an inch or two (2.5-5cm) of water in it and wait for the cutting to develop roots.
 It’s just that simple, provided you change the water every few days and give the cutting a chance to develop roots of at least a couple of inches (5cm) before planting them out.

 Leaflet Cuttings

-Leaflet cuttings are another great way of propagating new ZZ plants.
+Leaflet cuttings are another great way of propagating a new ZZ plant.
 Unfortunately, this technique can have a lower success rate and takes longer to form full-sized new plants.
 The benefit, of course, is that you are able to produce far more new plants using this technique as a single leaf tends to hold at least 12 leaflets.

 The leaflets should be cut cleanly, and close to the rachis.
 Set the leaflets with their petioles down in a glass of water and allow the cuttings as much time as they need to produce roots of at least an inch (2.5cm) or so before planting them out.